-- 1 To maintain, strengthen and enhance the role of Pacific Highway as the main commercial street of Lindfield. - 2 To strengthen the role of Lindfield Avenue as the main street for the eastern side of Lindfield Local Centre. - Upgrade and enhance Lindfield Avenue and Pacific Highway streetscapes to create high quality pedestrian environments. - 4 To establish Woodford Lane as a secondary retail street and promoting an "eat street" character through increased footpath widths. - To improve the streetscape character of Local Centre lanes - To improve the streetscape quality of Balfour Street and Bent Street (eastern end) as minor commercial streets. - 7 To encourage properties along Pacific Highway to have dual frontages addressing rear lanes as well as Pacific Highway.
+- 1 Maintain, strengthen and enhance the role of Pacific Highway as the main commercial street of Lindfield. - 2 Strengthen the role of Lindfield Avenue as the main street for the eastern side of Lindfield Local Centre. - Upgrade and enhance Lindfield Avenue and Pacific Highway streetscapes to create high quality pedestrian environments. - 4 Establish Woodford Lane as a secondary retail street and promoting an "eat street" character through increased footpath widths. - 5 Improve the streetscape character of Local Centre lanes - 6 Improve the streetscape quality of Balfour Street and Bent Street (eastern end) as minor commercial streets. - 7 Encourage properties along Pacific Highway to have dual frontages addressing rear lanes as well as Pacific Highway.
 This will activate both Bent Lane and Woodford Lane, both of which are to be upgraded with increased width, new footpaths and tree planting.